MODELS IN THERAPEUTIC WORK WITH TRAUMATIZED CHILDREN - PARTS 1 & 2 - PATRICK TOMLINSON (2014, REVISED 2021)

-Date added: 08/10/20
+Date added: 23/03/21

 The term model has arisen significantly during the last decade or so, to imply a well thought through and coherent way of providing a service.
 Other terms that may mean something similar are framework, ethos, philosophy, and approach.
-I will describe how I see some of the important principles of a Model.
+I will describe how I see important principles of a Model.

-One of the first uses of the word model in our field of work may have been by John Bowlby (1969) who used the term ‘Internal Working Model’.
-This related to the model internalized by an infant as to how the world around him works and his place in it.
+Internal Working Model One of the first uses of the word model in our field of work may have been by John Bowlby (1969) who used the term ‘Internal Working Model’.
+This is related to the model internalized by an infant as to how the world around him works and his place in it.
 The model is based on the infant’s perception of his experience.
-For example, I am lovable/unlovable, carers are protective/harmful and the world is safe/dangerous.
+For example, I am lovable/unlovable, carers are protective/harmful, and the world is safe/dangerous.
 It can be seen from this that the model includes the infant’s view of himself, those closest to him and the wider environment or world.
 The model is an internal template that the infant may not be conscious of and though it is resistant to change, it can be modified by new experiences.

-• the quality of the relationships between the child and those closest to him (parent/carer/therapist);
+• the quality of the relationships between the child and those closest to him (parent/carer/therapist).

-• the immediate context and quality of relationship (extended family/organization – culture, leaders, managers and supervisors);
+• the immediate context and quality of relationship (extended family/organization – culture, leaders, managers, and supervisors)

 • the local community; and the wider socio-political-economic environment.

 If we are going to influence and change a child’s 'model' it makes sense that the approach must also involve, working directly with the child’s internal and external worlds.
 This will include all of those who work with and look after him as well as the context within which everything happens.
 Most importantly these different elements must be integrated.
-As James Anglin (2002), the Canadian researcher on residential care has said, they must be ‘Congruent in the Best Interests of the Child’.
+As James Anglin (2002), the Canadian researcher on residential care has said, they must be ‘congruent in the best interests of the child’.

 While most people might not think consciously in terms of models, in essence, it is as Bowlby described, the way we make sense of the world around us and our part in it.
-For example - what do I want to achieve; what are my ideas of the methods I might use to achieve it; what evidence do I have about the effectiveness of the methods; and what are the likely outcomes; including unintended outcomes or side-effects?
+For example - what do I want to achieve; what are my ideas of the methods I might use to achieve it; what evidence do I have about the effectiveness of the methods; and what are the outcomes; including unintended outcomes or side-effects?

-A comparison can be made with the task of parenting.
+A Parenting Model A comparison can be made with the task of parenting.
 Parents of an infant strike a balance between attending to the management of the environment and focusing on the infant’s emotional/physical state.
 Keenan (2006, p.33) referred to Winnicott’s conceptualization of these two functions that are both necessary to ‘hold’ the child,

 The object-mother is the mother as the object of her infant’s desires, the one who can satisfy the baby’s needs … The environment mother is the mother in the role of ‘the person who wards off the unpredictable and who actively provides care in handling and in general management’ (Jacobs, 1995, p.49).

-Sometimes the parent may become so caught up with the infant on an emotional level that other issues are neglected, like shopping, housework, paying bills, etc. At other times, the parent may be so busy with these things that the infant’s emotional cues aren't noticed.
+Sometimes the parent may become so caught up with the infant on an emotional level that other issues are neglected, like shopping, housework, paying bills, etc. At other times, the parent may be so busy with these things that the infant’s emotional cues unnoticed.
 Holding the two together is a challenge that ebbs and flows.
 Unless things become extreme in one way or another, the overall experience for the infant will be ‘good enough’.

-From this example, it can be seen how all these aspects of the infant’s environment are connected to his overall sense of well-being.
+From this example, it is evident how all these aspects of the infant’s environment connect to his overall sense of well-being.
 It would be no use to have emotional needs met within the context of an environment that is not being well-managed.
 The consequences of the lack of management may lead to a deterioration that would cause stress for the parents and potential hazards in the environment, which would impact negatively on the infant.
 The same applies to organizations.
 It could be argued that effective management provides the container in which therapy can take place………..It is crucial in the residential treatment of traumatized children that the whole organization and every activity within it are aligned to this work………Confirming the importance of this, Canham (1998, p.69) argued, “...the whole way the organization functions is the basis for the possibility of an introjective identification.”
 The children will internalize not only the relationships they are most directly involved with but also the way the whole organization functions.
 (The above section has been adapted from Barton et al., 2012, p.47)